ehowey/gatsby-theme-catalyst/README.md

 [Read about using theme-ui to customize a theme](https://www.gatsbyjs.org/blog/2019-07-03-customizing-styles-in-gatsby-themes-with-theme-ui/)

 Theme-UI based design tokens are used throughout the Catalyst series of themes and starters as this is the suggested best practice when building Gatsby themes.
-The file you should modify to set design tokens is always located in the following location in the starters:
+A combination of straight exports and [deepmerge](https://www.npmjs.com/package/deepmerge) is used to manage the shadowing of design tokens.
+The files you should modify to set design tokens are always located in the following location in the starters:

     .
     ├── src
       ├── gatsby-plugin-theme-ui
+        ├── breakpoints.js
+        ├── colors.js
+        ├── fonts.js
+        ├── fontSizes.js
+        ├── fontWeights.js
+        ├── lineHeights.js
+        ├── sizes.js
+        ├── spaces.js
+        ├── styles.js
-        ├── index.js
+        ├── variants.js

-Try adding this code to the theme-ui and see what happens:
+Try adding this code to the `colors.js` file and see what happens:

 ```
-import merge from "deepmerge";
+import merge from "deepmerge"
-import { baseTheme } from "gatsby-theme-catalyst-core";
+import { BaseThemeColors } from "gatsby-theme-catalyst-core"

-export default merge(baseTheme, {
+export default merge(BaseThemeColors, {
- //Updated theme options go here.
-   colors: {
-     primary: "tomato",
-     secondary: "crimson",

   header: {
-     background: "tomato",
+    background: "red",
-     backgroundOpen: "crimson",
+    backgroundOpen: "pink",
+    text: "yellow",
+    textOpen: "white",
+    icons: "purple",
+    iconsHover: "green",
+    iconsOpen: "white",
   },

-   footer: {
-     background: "crimson",
-   },
- },
-});
+})
 ```

 ### Typography and changing fonts

-The deafult settings in the theme include a system font stack for both the body and headings.
-These themes do not use typography.js at this time, I may change this in the future.
+The default settings in the theme include a system font stack for both the body and headings.
+These themes do not use typography.js at this time.

 To add a custom font you need to first add the font as a dependency in your starter site, like this for Raleway:

 `yarn add typeface-raleway`

-Then at the top of your theme-ui file you will need to import the font and declare it, like this for Raleway:
+Then at the top of `src\gatsby-plugin-theme-ui\fonts.js` file you will need to import the font and declare it, like this for Raleway:

 ```
 import merge from "deepmerge";
-import { baseTheme } from "gatsby-theme-catalyst-core";
+import { BaseThemeFonts } from "gatsby-theme-catalyst-core";
 import "typeface-raleway";

-export default merge(baseTheme, {
+export default merge(BaseThemeFonts, {
   //Updated theme options go here.
   fonts: {
       text: "Raleway, sans-serif",